-But despite feeling that way, I brush, floss, go to the gym, make healthy meals, take the kid out to play, do the dishes, clean the house, pick up clutter, vacuum, pay my bills, answer my emails, take my vitamins, do the laundry, play with the kid some more, brush and floss again, turn off the computer early, turn off the phone, and get to bed early.
+But despite feeling that way, I brush my teeth, make healthy meals, take the kid out to play, do the dishes, pay my bills, take my vitamins, clean up, and go to bed early.

-(And when I ask, “What’s wrong right now?” — it really helps me say “nothing!” when I look around and see this clean house, paid bills, happy child, and have a good night’s sleep.)
+When I ask, “What’s wrong right now?” — and I see this clean house, paid bills, and happy child — I can answer “nothing!”

 It’s a great reminder that I have to eat, even if I’m not feeling hungry.
 I have to clean the house, even if my mind is a mess.
 I have to sleep, no matter what!

-Like #1, above, it separates the mental anguish from the physical reality.
-Keeps me focused on what’s real versus what I’m just imagining.
+Like #1, above, this step separates the mental anguish from the physical reality.
+It keeps me focused on what’s real versus what I’m just imagining.